pyrustic/exn/README.md

 For a smooth user experience, keyboard keys are mapped to certain functions in Exn.
 For example, pressing `F` would activate the `Find in Page` functionality.
 Pressing `H` would open the home page.
 Pressing `S` would open the search interface.
 Pressing `T` would open the table of contents.
 Pressing `F5` would refresh the page.
 Et cetera.

 > **Note:** `Ctrl+Tab` will open the **switcher** to allow you to go back to the previously opened exonote.

+## Quick-copy
+Quickly copy the contents of a codeblock or the address of a link with a right-click over it !

 ## Attachments
 For the moments only images are supported.